Rifyal-Rac/Project_Disaster_Udc/README.md

 To set up your database and model, follow these commands in the project's root directory:

-1. Run the ETL pipeline to clean data and store it in the database: python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/DisasterResponse.db 2  Run the ML pipeline to train the classifier and save it: python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl
+1. Run the ETL pipeline to clean data and store it in the database: python .\data\process_data.py .\data\disaster_messages.csv .\data\disaster_categories.csv .\data\DisasterResponse.db
+2. Run the ML pipeline to train the classifier and save it (estimated 40 mins): python .\models\train_classifier.py .\data\DisasterResponse.db .\models\classifier.pkl
-3. To run the web app, navigate to the app's directory and execute: python run.py
+3. To run the web app, execute: python .\app\run.py
 4. Access the web app by going to [http://0.0.0.0:3001/](http://0.0.0.0:3001/)

 ## Acknowledgments
-- Udacity for providing an excellent Data Scientist training program.
+- Udacity for Data Scientist training program.
-- Figure Eight for providing the dataset used to train our model.
+- Figure Eight for providing the dataset.